ibousono/ibousono/README.md

 Computer Science Student | Aspiring Penetration Tester | Creative Problem-Solver

 I'm in the final stages of my computer science degree, diving deep into programming and cybersecurity—exploring how systems break and how to protect them.
-Currently sharpening my skills and looking for opportunities to grow in cybersecurity and software development.
+Currently sharpening my skills through TryHackMe labs and looking for opportunities to grow in offensive security and ethical hacking.
 +  🔭  Open to cybersecurity internships or junior roles where I can apply my skills.
-- :computer: Currently building projects to strengthen my practical knowledge.
+- 🛡️ Actively learning and practicing on TryHackMe platform.

 ## 🛡️ TryHackMe Badge